Quick Kubernetes Cluster Setup in less than 10 Minutes

 tl;dr

-- Create a Kubernetes cluster: kind create cluster.
+brew install kubectl. - Create a Kubernetes cluster:

 Introduction